pawalenikita78/Blood-Cancer-Detection-using-CNN/README.md

-# Blood Cancer Detection using Deep Learning
+# Blood Cancer Detection using CNN

 This project aims to develop a deep learning model for blood cancer detection using Convolutional Neural Networks (CNNs).
 The model achieves a high accuracy of over 99% in identifying various types of normal blood cells.